Jui1337/responsible-ai-security/README.md

-# Evaluating the Impact of Responsible AI as a Security Control in Machine Learning
+# Evaluating Microsoft Responsible AI as Defense Against Label Flip and ZOO Attacks
-This research explores whether applying **Microsoft's Responsible AI (RAI) principles** can improve the security of machine learning models.
-It compares a baseline model (built without RAI considerations) with a mitigated model (enhanced using RAI tools) to evaluate impact on security and robustness of machine learning model.
+This project investigates whether applying **Microsoft's Responsible AI (RAI) principles** can improve the security and robustness of machine learning models on **tabular data**.

+Comparison involves:
+- A **baseline model** (trained without RAI considerations), and
+- An **RAI-enhanced model** (developed using RAI practices like fairness assessment, error analysis, and transparency).

-Adversarial testing is conducted using the **Adversarial Robustness Toolbox (ART)**, using two attacks customized for the tabular data.
+To evaluate robustness, **Adversarial Robustness Toolbox (ART)** is used with the two attacks customized for tabular data:
-- **Zeroth Order Optimization (ZOO) evasion attack**
+- **Zeroth Order Optimization (ZOO)** evasion attack
-- **Label flip poisoning attack**
+- **Label flip poisoning** attack

+For the baseline model, **post-attack defenses** are applied:
+- **ZOO**: High-confidence prediction filtering
+- **Label flip**: Noisy label detection via **Cleanlab** and outlier filtering using **Isolation Forest**

+The **RAI-enhanced model** does not use these reactive defenses but is designed using RAI principles from the start.
+This allows fair comparison of **RAI-driven robustness** with traditional defensive techniques in adversarial scenarios.

 Dashboards are generated using **Microsoft's Responsible AI Toolbox** to visualize errors, fairness metrics, and interpretability.